Bishopsgate: Coaching inns

-Bishopsgate had many coaching inns which accommodated passengers setting out on the Old North Road.
+Bishopsgate had many coaching inns which accommodated passengers setting out on the originally Roman Ermine Street, that issued from the gate.
 Although they survived the Great Fire of London, they have now all been demolished.
 These included the Angel, the Black Bull, the Dolphin, the Flower Pot, the Green Dragon, the Magpie and Punchbowl, the White Hart and the Wrestlers.
 The Black Bull was a venue for the Queen's Men theatrical troupe in the 16th century.
-Anthony Bacon moved nearby with his mother in May 1594 and she complained about the plays and interludes at the Bull which might "corrupt his servants".
+The English politician Anthony Bacon moved nearby with his mother in May 1594 and she complained about the plays and interludes at the Bull which might "corrupt his servants".

 An inn called the Catherine Wheel (demolished 1911) is commemorated by Catherine Wheel Alley which leads off Bishopsgate to the east.
-The 17th century façade of Sir Paul Pindar's House on Bishopsgate, demolished to make way for Liverpool Street railway station in 1890, was also preserved and can now be seen in the Victoria and Albert Museum.
-In the 18th century this grand residence became a tavern called Sir Paul Pindar's Head; another notable venue was the London Tavern (1768-1876).
+The 17th century façade of Sir Paul Pindar's House on Bishopsgate, demolished, with many other old buildings, for the expansion of Liverpool Street railway station in 1890, was also preserved and can now be seen in the Victoria and Albert Museum.
+In the 18th century this grand residence became a tavern called Sir Paul Pindar's Head; another notable venue was the London Tavern (1768–1876).
 Also demolished (but then re-erected in Chelsea in 1910) was the old Crosby Hall, at one time the residence of Richard III and Thomas More.

+Bishopsgate Mutiny

+In 1649, during the Wars of the Three Kingdoms, Colonel Whalley's Regiment, a parliamentary unit, was stationed in Bishopsgate Ward, helping to protect London from Royalists.
+The Bishopsgate mutiny occurred when soldiers of the regiment, mutinied against parliament—partly due to their radical Leveller sympathies.
+A surrender was eventually negotiated, but Robert Lockyer a parishioner of Bishopsgate Without as well as a soldier in the regiment, was executed as a ringleader.